AnthonyMadia/useful-zk-stuff/readme.md

-### Useful Zk Typescript functions
+### Useful Zk Scripts and Functions
 ----
-Useful functions for executing compiling and proving functionality.
+Useful functions and scripts for executing compiling and proving functionality.